SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 true.
 That field was specifically created for a very niche use-case where the user would want to have work continue after a response was sent, such as the lengthy process of generating memories, while a workflow lock node allows the user to continue talking to the LLM in the meantime.
 As such- do not use this unless you are CERTAIN you need it.**

+#### Important note about `allowTools`

+The `allowTools` boolean on `Standard` nodes controls whether tool definitions from the frontend request are forwarded to the backend LLM.
+Like `returnToUser`, this property only makes sense on the responding node.
+When `allowTools` is `true`, the LLM may respond with tool calls instead of text content, and WilmerAI passes those tool calls back to the frontend.
+Enabling it on non-responding nodes has no useful effect because tool call responses from internal nodes have no path back to the frontend.
+If the frontend request does not include tool definitions, this flag has no effect.